 Accessible Vehicle Service You Can Rely On

 Advanced Wheels wheelchair van service department is staffed with the most qualified technicians ready to answer your questions and address your handicap van auto repair needs.
 Our auto service and car repair experts have the experience to get your wheelchair accessible van back on the road in top condition.
 In Connecticut & Massachusetts, one of our accessible van service technicians are available to repair your adapted vehicles, wheelchair vehicles, handicap van, or wheelchair lift.

 Additional Services Available

 The entire list of all services we perform would go on for multiple pages.
 If you have a wheelchair accessible van that needs to be modified, repaired in any way, we can help!
 Our fully trained Mobility Experts specialize in mobility vehicles of all makes and models.
-There is no project to big or too small.
+There is no project too big or too small.
+Including:

 Is It Time To Service Your Mobility Van?

 You have probably had your oil changed recently and the tires checked.
 And a tune-up is on the schedule.
 The wheelchair or scooter is ready to go.
 You are all set, right?
 But wait… when is the last time you had adaptive and/or accessible equipment serviced?
 You know, the ramp or lift, the power kneel, etc. Those need routine wheelchair van service as well.

 You should have your wheelchair van or handicap van service every six months by a qualified professional mobility professional, but to keep the warranties intact, every piece of equipment requires actual maintenance at different times.
 All equipment needs to be inspected for damage, alignment and proper operation.
 Electrical wiring checks include frayed wires and loose connections.
 It all needs to be cleaned, adjusted and lubricated.